helen-tong/kickstarter/README.md

 To conclude, here are some of the suggestions for a successful campaign on Kickstarter:
 - **Goal:** Have a reasonable funding goal.
-- **Staff Pick:** Staff picks campaigns get prime placement on the Kickstarter's website and they appear in Kickstarter's widely-distributed email.
-It would only make sense to that being featured on "Projects We Love" by Kickstarter would help with meeting your project goal.
+- **Staff Pick:** Staff pick campaigns get prime placement on the Kickstarter's website and they appear in Kickstarter's widely-distributed email.
+It would only make sense that being featured on "Projects We Love" by Kickstarter would help with meeting your project goal.
-- **Launched Year:** If you launched your project between in 2011 to Dec 2013, or 2019, chances are you would have a successful campaign than if you launched your campaign between 2014 and 2018.
+- **Launched Year:** If you launched your project between 2011 to Dec 2013, or 2019, chances are you would have a successful campaign than if you have launched your campaign between 2014 and 2018.
-- **Campaign Length:** Keep your campaign length around 30 days.
+- **Campaign Length:** Keep your campaign length to 30 days.

 Using machine learning, I am able to predict, with **0.751** accurancy, whether a Kickstarter campaign would meet its funding goal within 60 days of its launch.
-Here is the most optimal model:
+And here is the most optimal model:

-### Gradient Boost Classifier:
+#### Gradient Boost Classifier:
-**Learning rate:** 0.1
+- **Learning rate:** 0.1
-**Max Depth:** 6
+- **Max Depth:** 6
-**Min Sample Leaf:** 2
+- **Min Sample Leaf:** 2
-**Max Features:** 1
+- **Max Features:** 1
-**N_estimators:** 500
+- **N_estimators:** 500
-**random_state:** 1
+- **random_state:** 1